alxp/islandty/README.md

 ```

 If using a relative path, it is relative to the Islandty folder.

+### Remote media

+Islandora Workbench now supports exporting files'URLs rather than downloading them via the ```export_file_url_instead_of_download``` option in the job YAML file.

+Islandty will download these files and import them if it finds a URL in a file field column.

 ### Point to the metadata CSV file in `.env`